foo-dogsquared/freebies-hunt-api/src/list.md

 - [Veloren](https://veloren.net/) | **(As of 2019-07-17, it is under  You can get in touch with the community through [their subreddit](https://www.reddit.com/r/Veloren) and [their Discord server](https://discord.gg/kjwJwjK).
 Also as of 2019-07-17, the game is under early development so its features is not yet complete compared to Cube World.)** A free and open source RPG that takes inspiration from [Cube World](https://en.wikipedia.org/wiki/Cube_World), [Minecraft](https://www.minecraft.net/), and [Dwarf Fortress](http://www.bay12games.com/dwarves/index.html).

 ## Research
 ### Listed are the hubs for getting academic resources like research papers, various references, facilitating studying with groups and collections of data used for the study. | study | #8fb8de
+- [Academic Torrents](http://academictorrents.com/) | A tracker for academic materials such as journals, whitepapers, and videos.
+Even features convenient bibliographic features.
 - [Awesome Research (by *emptymalei*)](https://github.com/emptymalei/awesome-research) | An [awesome](https://github.com/sindresorhus/awesome) list of mostly free and open source research tools and resources for your research project.
 - [Awesome Public Datasets (by *awesomedata*)](https://github.com/awesomedata/awesome-public-datasets) | An [awesome](https://github.com/sindresorhus/awesome) list of publicly available datasets for your research (or just to find a data set for your data visualization/science learning or something).
 - [Academia.edu](https://www.academia.edu/) | A collaborative and sharing platform for your research papers.
 It could also be useful to explore and find some literatures to be referenced for your next research.